great-expectations/great_expectations/docs/guides/setup/installation/cloud.md

 ---
-title: How to install Great Expectations on a Spark EMR Cluster
+title: How to install Great Expectations in the cloud
 ---
 import NextSteps from '/docs/guides/setup/components/install_nextsteps.md' import Congratulations from '/docs/guides/setup/components/install_congrats.md'